alegrimaldi20/audit-puppy-raffle/README.md

 - MEV with the refund function.
 - MEV with withdrawfees

-- randomness for rarity issue
+- randomness for rarity issue.

-- reentrancy puppy raffle before safemint (it looks ok actually, potentially informational)
+- reentrancy puppy raffle before safemint (it looks ok actually, potentially informational).